microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 **NOTE:** The Frontend application is configured to connect to the Backend function's URL via a setting in the `/ContosoAIAppsFrontend/src/environments/environment.ts` file.
 If your Backend function app is running on a different port or machine, please update the `environment.ts` config file accordingly

 Open another terminal session in VSCode so that you can continue the rest of the challenges.
-The terminal sessions you opened to run the Fronend and Backend should remain running in the background.
+The terminal sessions you opened to run the Frontend and Backend should remain running in the background.

 ## Success Criteria